Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-Showed them that it happens everything.
+It was good at it really made them look at what was happening in our local area.

-What were the most creative food waste solution suggestions?
-Giving to the homeless/soup kitchens etc
+What were the most creative food waste solution suggestions? .

 Did the resource encourage new ways of thinking and talking about the value food?